-Cormac is available to meet constituents (by appointment only) either at his weekly advice clinic in McCormack's Pub, Mounttown (in the private side lounge) alongside Councillor Justin Moylan or on the last Saturday of every month in Brady's Public House, Shankill with Councillor Michael Clark.
-Please note that advice clinic's are not held on Bank Holiday weekends or during the month of August.
+Cormac also meets constituents monthly in Shankill on the last Saturday of the month alongside local councillor Michael Clark in Brady's Public House.
+Please note that no advice clinics are held on Bank Holiday weekends or during the month of August.

-Cormac assists with a wide range of queries and he is available to give advice, witness documents or offer advice on a query that you, your family, a community, residents' group, management company or sports club may have i.e. housing and Council related queries, medical cards, Government Departmental queries / forms, passports, HSE, etc.
+Cormac assists constituents with a wide range of queries and is available to give advice, witness documents or guidance on a query that any individual, couple, family, community group, residents' association, management company or sports club may have i.e. housing, funding, Council related matters, forms, health (HSE), social protection, passports, issues with Government Departments as well as dealing with various agencies, etc.

-Only copy documents (never originals, unless required) will be accepted by Cormac so please bring copy documents, if possible please.
+Only copy documentation (never originals, unless required) will be accepted by Cormac so please only bring copy documents with you, if possible please.

-If your query is related to planning or a particular site, it should be noted that Cormac is a Designated Public Official and certain discussions about particular lands/planning proposals may be considered lobbying under the Lobbying Act 2015.
-Prior to your appointment, you should familiarise yourself with your obligations under the Act and take this quick 3 step test.
+If your query is related to planning issue or a particular site, it should be noted that Cormac and his council colleagues are all a Designated Public Officials and certain discussions about specific land/planning proposals may be considered lobbying under the Lobbying Act 2015.
+Prior to your appointment, you are advised to familiarise yourself with your obligations under this Act and you should take this quick 3 step test.

 Please note that Cormac is unable to provide any character references or letters of support for any individual facing trial, conviction or sentencing.